1 Affordable tuition and low living expenses

 #5 Learn skills for a global career

-Many degree programs in Sweden include internships, which are a great way to get real-world experience, at the same time, enabling you to build your professional network.
+Many degree programs in Sweden include internships, which are a great way to get real-world experience while also enabling you to build your professional network.

-Sweden is home to the largest number of MNCs per capita of any country in the world.
-It is birthplace of many world leading companies including IKEA, TetraPak, Volvo, Ericsson, AstraZeneca and H&M. Getting internship or full-time position at any of these and many more companies can really take you places.
+Sweden is home to some of the largest number of MNCs in the world.
+Several leading companies such as IKEA, TetraPak, Volvo, Ericsson, AstraZeneca and H&M are from Sweden.
+An internship or full-time position at any of these companies is sought after by most students.

-#6 Great quality education at the best universities in the world
+#6 Great quality education at some of the best universities in the world

 Sweden has a long and proud history of academic excellence.
 Despite its relatively small population, it’s home to some of the world’s best universities.
 The entire Swedish higher education system is ranked as one of the best in the world.
 Several Swedish universities are ranked by the Times Higher Education and the Academic Ranking of World Universities as being among the world’s best.